firebase/quickstart-unity/functions/testapp/readme.md

 ### Android

   - Register your Android app with Firebase.
-    - Create an Unity project in the
+    - Create a Unity project in the
       [Firebase console](https://firebase.google.com/console/).
     - Associate your project to an app by clicking the **Add app** button, and selecting the **Unity** icon.